when one agent

 Real-time, per-contribution payment splitting requires trust or a custodian.
 Both are unacceptable for autonomous agents that act without humans.

-Five instructions.
+One job.
+Five steps.
 No middleman.

 settle See the swarm form in real time.